 HERZONG & DE MEURON

 Appropriately called The Blue Planet, Denmark’s newest aquarium is home to 7 million liters of water and a design that suits the fluid nature of the ocean precisely.
-Designed to look like a whirlpool from above, The Blue Planet’s exterior seamlessly transitions from placid water features to sweeping, sculptural tiled stainless steel, effectively embodying the ocean's power and beauty.
-Inside, the aquarium’s immersive exhibits all radiate from a central hub; the building itself can be expanded by 30% if the need arises.
-The design of The Blue Planet perfectly complements its intended purpose while adding to Copenhagen’s already-impressive urban landscape.
+Designed to look like a whirlpool from above, The Blue Planet’s exterior seamlessly transitions from placid water features to sweeping, sculptural tiled stainless steel, effectively embodying the ocean’s power and beauty.
+Inside, the aquarium’s immersive exhibits all radiate from a central hub; the building itself can be expanded by 30 percent if the need arises.
+The design of The Blue Planet perfectly complements its intended purpose while adding to Copenhagen’s already impressive urban landscape.

 97,000 SQ FT, 1,800,000 GALLONS OF WATER

 When BMW decided to build a new location where customers could immerse themselves in the Bavarian brand’s history and pick up their new cars (assuming they ticked the box for “European delivery”), they settled on a design choice that would mimic the technologically advanced design of their vehicles.
 BMW Welt certainly delivers.
 Boasting an incredible amount of swooping glass and stainless steel and featuring an 800kW solar array on its roof, BMW Welt conjures the same wonder and awe that the company hope to evoke with their four-wheeled designs.